 Accounts receivable are reported when earned, net of estimated uncollectible amounts.
 An allowance for doubtful accounts is established based on management estimates of uncollectible revenue billings, if any.
 As a customer's balance is deemed uncollectible, the receivable is offset against this allowance.
 Subsequent receipt of a receivable previously written off is applied to this allowance.
+There was no allowance for doubtful accounts as of June 30, 2021.
 The allowance for doubtful accounts as of June 30, 2020 was \$32,868.
-There was no allowance for doubtful accounts as of June 30, 2019.